chris-dura/code-guides/README.md

 ### Indentation

-Soft-tabs of four (4) spaces should be used to indent code.
+Soft tabs of four (4) spaces should be used to indent code.